-You better avoid consuming them.
+You better avoid them.
 Especially, if you want to lose weight.
-Extra sugar is bad for our health.
+Added sugar is bad for our health.
 It’s just empty calories.
 Sugar contains no vitamins or minerals.

-Moreover, you better consume the whole fruit, instead of fruit juice.
-Fruits contain dietary fiber as well.
+Moreover, you better consume the whole fruit, instead of the fruit juice.
+Fruits also contain dietary fiber.
 Fiber is crucial for good health.
-High fiber intake appears to significantly lower the risk of developing coronary heart disease, stroke, hypertension, diabetes, obesity, and certain gastrointestinal diseases.
+High fiber intake lowers the risk of developing coronary heart disease, stroke, hypertension, diabetes, obesity, and certain gastrointestinal diseases.

 Fructose has to be metabolized by the liver first.
 In contrast, glucose is instantly available to the body.
-Thus, watermelon won’t spike blood sugar as much.
-It has a pretty low Glycemic Index of 48.
+Thus, watermelon won’t spike blood sugar levels.
+It has a low Glycemic Index of 48.

 Can people with diabetes eat watermelon?

-Furthermore, as watermelon is mainly water and contains a small amount of sugar, it has a pretty low Glycemic Load of 7 as well.
-It means that eating reasonable amounts of watermelon won’t significantly affect blood sugar!
+Furthermore, as watermelon is mainly water and contains a small amount of sugar, it has a pretty low Glycemic Load of 7.
+Thus, eating reasonable amounts of watermelon doesn’t significantly raise blood sugar levels!

 Even people with diabetes could safely consume a serving of watermelon in order to satisfy their sweet tooth.
 In fact, the American Diabetes Association has listed watermelon as a safe fruit for people with diabetes.
-Thus, it’s great as a dessert.
+It’s a healthy dessert.

-Certainly, you should consult your physician before start consuming watermelon or any other fruit.
+Certainly, you should consult your physician before changing your diet.

 Did you know that you can eat watermelon seeds?
-Not only they’re edible, but they’ve a superior nutritional value as well.
+Not only are they edible, but also, they have a superior nutritional value.

-In contrast to watermelon, watermelon seeds contain no sugars.
-They’re mainly protein and polyunsaturated fatty acids (healthy kind of fat).
+In contrast to watermelon, watermelon seeds contain no sugar.
+They’re mainly protein and polyunsaturated fatty acids (the healthy kind of fat).
 Moreover, watermelon seeds are packed with minerals, such as iron, magnesium, phosphorus, zinc, manganese, and potassium!

-Therefore, eating watermelon seeds along with watermelon flesh will further lower the total glycemic index of the meal.
+Therefore, eating watermelon seeds with watermelon flesh further lowers the total glycemic index of the meal.